Learn first aid for someone who is unresponsive and not breathing when an AED is available

 Chest compressions help blood continue pumping around the body.
 This keeps vital organs alive, including the brain.
 Many people call this CPR, which stands for cardiopulmonary resuscitation.

-5. Open the AED case and follow the voice prompts.
+5. When the AED arrives open the case and follow the voice prompts.

 Watch how to help someone who is unresponsive and not breathing when an AED is available (3 minutes)